Telharmonium Labs, Inc.

 The future of music sounds strangely familiar

 Some things deserve a second chance.
-When Thaddeus Cahill developed the Telharmonium in 1897, not only did he create one of the first synthesizers, but also envisioned a new form of listening and music distribution.
+When Thaddeus Cahill developed the Telharmonium in 1897, not only did he create one of the first synthesizers, but he also envisioned a new form of listening and music distribution.
 Live performances of the Telharmonium were broadcast on the nascent telephone network of New York City, as he thought music could be used to soothe the nervous people of the gilded age.
 Mr. Cahill was ahead of his time and technology, but today, the market is ready for a change.

 Supported by Creative BC, the Province of British Columbia and the City of Vancouver